forgecommunitywiki/Documentation/docs/gettingstarted/index.md

 --------------------

 1. Obtain a Java 8 Development Kit (JDK) and a 64-bit Java Virtual Machine (JVM).
 Minecraft and MinecraftForge both compile against Java 8 and as such should be used for development.
 Using a 32-bit JVM will result in some problems when running the below gradle tasks.
 You can obtain one from [AdoptOpenJDK][jdk].
-2. Obtain the Mod Development Kit (MDK) from forge's [files][] site.
-(Look for the MDK file type)
+2. Obtain the Mod Development Kit (MDK) from Forge's [files][] site (Look for the MDK file type).
 3. Extract the downloaded MDK to an empty directory.
 You should see a bunch of files, and an example mod is placed in `src/main/java` for you to look at.
-Only a few of these files are strictly necessary for mod development, and you may reuse these files for all your projects These files are:
+Only a few of these files are strictly necessary for mod development, and you may reuse these files for all your projects.
+These files are:
     * `build.gradle`
     * `gradlew.bat`
     * `gradlew`